-Widespread claims that schools are primary drivers of Covid outbreaks have been undermined by a new study that suggests children aged under 15 are about half as likely as adults to catch and spread the coronavirus.
+The worry that schools could help to rapidly spread infections had been eased by a study that suggests children aged under 15 are about half as likely as adults to catch and spread the coronavirus.

 The analysis - by teams from Iceland’s Directorate of Health and Reykjavik-based firm deCODE genetics - is “one in a recent flurry of large-scale studies that support the conclusion that infected adults pose a greater danger to children than kids do to adults”, says National Geographic.